April 28, 2020 Estimated reading time: 7 min

 Love,

-Andre Toro is an award-winning family and published photographer based in Boston, MA.
+Andre Toro is an award-winning family and personal branding photographer based in Boston, MA.
 She calls her style Real Art Photography, which she defines as Fine Art inspired by candid moments.
 Andre is a passionate soul, obsessed with human connection, and emotive storytelling.
 She believes love is raw, messy, and beautiful.
-To inquiry about booking a photo session, please contact her at andre@andretorophotography.com
+To inquire about booking a photo session, please contact her at andre@andretorophotography.com